e-maginer/emaginer-marketplace/docker/containerizing-manual.md

     - Dev:
     -v $(pwd):/emaginer-app maps the current directory in the Docker host to the emaginer-app folder in the container to avoid copying the code for each change
     `
-    docker run --rm --name emaginer-api -it -v $(pwd):/emaginer-app -p 3000:3000 emaginer-dev-img `
+    docker run --rm --name emaginer-api -it -v $(pwd):/emaginer-app -p 3000:3000 --memory 2000MB emaginer-dev-img `
     - Prod:
     `
-    docker run --rm --name emaginer-prod -it -p 3000:3000 emaginer-prod-img `
+    docker run --rm --name emaginer-prod -it -p 3000:3000 --memory 2000MB emaginer-prod-img `
     - Debug using remote: see https://www.jetbrains.com/help/webstorm/node-with-docker.html

-5.once the application has passed QA, **the image can be pushed to the Docker repository (Docker hub)** ` docker image tag emaginer-prod-img:latest tmuhader/emaginer-marketplace:1.0
+5. Once the application has passed QA, **the image can be pushed to the Docker repository (Docker hub)** push the latest version of emaginer to my account and give it a tag of 0.1
-$ docker login -u tmuhader -p <my secret password>
-$ docker image push tmuhader/emaginer-marketplace:1.0
 `

-5. Push image to Docker registry push the latest version of emaginer to my account and give it a tag of 0.1 ` docker image tag emaginer-prod-img tmuhader/emaginer_marketplace:0.1 `
+docker image tag emaginer-prod-img tmuhader/emaginer_marketplace:0.1 `
 Now, to be able to push the image, I have to log in to my account, as follows:
 `
 docker login -u tmuhader -p <my secret API Key>
 `
 After a successful login, I can then push the image, like this:
 `
 docker image push tmuhader/emaginer_marketplace:0.1
 `